 - Emergency workers will be assisting people in flooded areas.
 You can help them by staying off the roads and out of the way.

-- Play it safe.
-Additional flooding or flash floods can occur.
-Listen for local warnings and information.
+- Additional flooding or flash floods can occur.
 If your car stalls in rapidly rising waters, get out immediately and climb to higher ground.

 - Return home only when authorities indicate it is safe.

-- Roads may still be closed because they have been damaged or are covered by water.
-Barricades have been placed for your protection.
+- Roads may still be closed due to damage or are covered by water.
 If you come upon a barricade or a flooded road, go another way.

 - If you must walk or drive in areas that have been flooded.